 Solicitation of Prostitution

-Solicitation of prostitution is a crime that involves a person who consents to exchange money for sex.
-The crime of solicitation of a prostitute takes place at the moment someone agrees to pay for sex.
-This solicitation crime is typically charged as a misdemeanor offense; however, felony charges are also possible in some states and some situations.
+The solicitation of prostitutes is a crime that involves a person who consents to exchange money for sex.
+This solicitation crime is typically charged as a misdemeanor offense.
+However, felony charges are also possible in some states and some situations.
+It can cause significant social stigma and much more, especially with a subsequent violation.
 Learn more in our legal guide and get free legal advice with our tool below.

 Get Legal Help Today